mjavadmllw/SteamAnonymously/README.md

 ![Logo](https://community.cloudflare.steamstatic.com/public/shared/images/header/logo_steam.svg?t=962016)

-this script login to steam anonymously and can use steam features \n
+this script login to steam anonymously and can use steam features <br />
 ```steam-user``` module is used in this script
 ## Installation